 Microinteractions: Animations in Android Apps

 We will show you how to improve your app with easy but useful animations in Android apps.
 Before showing examples, we will discuss what you can gain by adding microinteractions to your app.

 Animations improve communication and make it easier to understand what is happening on the device.
 They make an app more pleasurable to use and give the impression of a well-built app.
 This in turn will make your users use your app more often, and be more active and involved with it.
 Consequently, they will use your app for longer, increasing your retention rate as well making it more likely they will recommend it to their friends and increasing your user numbers.

 These are advantages of microinteractions so it’s time to see some examples!

-Many of apps have likeable content.
+Many apps have likable content.
 To make “giving likes” more interesting and friendly you can add animation like the one used by Instagram.
 This is the simplest way to start with microinteractions.
 See below:

 Removing & Inserting Items on a List

 Sometimes we want to remove or insert items on a list.
 The worst thing is having to refresh the entire list even after only one change.
 It’s much better to animate only the items which have changed.
 See below: